Ask an Expert: Q & A on lighting design tips with Rachel Calemmo

 “LED lighting technology puts us in a position where we can now create personalized lighting to mitigate circadian disruption, optimize mood and visual experience and improve our sense of well-being in better ways than ever before.”

-Q: What are some challenges you’ve faced in past projects?
+Q: What are some lighting design challenges you’ve faced in past projects?

 If there’s an integrator, I make sure we’re working in tandem as early on as possible, as well as the rest of the team.
 And with Loxone, all products are small, in the sense that you don’t face the complexity of some control systems.
 They don’t take up a huge amount of real estate.